norlab/LIS-546-SPR2021/content/data-integration.md

 ```
 GDPandExchange <- left_join(GDP2018, DollarValue2018)

-#We have now horizontally integrated our two datasets.
-To view this integrated dataset do the following
+# We have now horizontally integrated our two datasets.
+To view this integrated dataset call the View function:
 View(GDPandExchange)
 ```
 The new table will look something like:

 <img src="https://raw.githubusercontent.com/norlab/LIS-546-SPR2021/master/_images/GDPandExchange_Data.png" alt="GDP 2018 Table" width="300"/>

-One helpful note about the package `dplyr` that will clarify some of the magic that just happened:
+A helpful note appears thanks to `dplyr` that clarifies some of the magic that just happened:

 <img src="https://raw.githubusercontent.com/norlab/LIS-546-SPR2021/master/_images/JoiningByCurrency.png" alt="GDP 2018 Table" width="400"/>

-The `left_join` (or any `dplyr` join) function will automatically detect that the `Currency` variable is shared in both data tables.
+The `left_join` (or any `dplyr` join) function will automatically detect that the `Currency` variable is shared in both data tables because it has the same column name.
 In recognizing this shared variable `dplyr` will use this, automatically, as the place to perform the left join.
 And helpfully, when `dplyr` detects this similarity, it simply retains just one example of the `Currency` variables and its values.
-Voila - a single tidy data table through horizontal data integration!
+Voilà - a single tidy data table through horizontal data integration!

 ### Vertical data integration
 Vertical data integration, which is much more common in curation, is when we have two tables with the same variables, but different observations.
 To perform a vertical integration we simply add new observations to one of our existing datasets.
 This makes our integrated data table *longer* because it contains more observations.